AlexandrSokolov/excel/commons_excel/docs/excel.reader.md

-The purpose of this Excel reader is - to allow users to work with Excel lines in stream api way
+#### The purpose of this Excel Reader is - to allow users to work with Excel lines in stream api way

-### Options to stream excel:
+### How to use Excel Reade to stream excel lines:

 - [pre-configured mapping between Excel column letter(s) and named attribute](#pre-configured-excel-column-letters-to-named-attribute-mapping)
 - [configuration extracted from Excel line](#configuration-extracted-from-excel-line)